Indoor Biology Research Center

 For a client active in the green roof industry, our Indoor Plant Biologists have increased the growth speed of succulents by factor 3 compared to open field production.

-Active compound optimisation and yield increase for Stevia has been investigated.
+Active compound optimization and yield increase for Stevia has been investigated.
 Our team also conducted environmental research for high-quality Saffron.

 Multiple crop varieties have been trialed for yield analysis: Marigold, Nasturtium, Borage, Violet, Viola, Zucchini flower, Dandelion.

 For a corporate research department, we’ve conducted plant growth recipe development for high-speed growth for dwarf wheat varieties.

 Various fruiting crops such as mini-tomato, strawberries, mini-zucchini, peppers and eggplant have been assessed for their application in indoor farming.